AdobeDocs/experience-platform.en/help/data-governance/labels/reference.md

 >[!IMPORTANT]
 >
 >The third-party data label is in beta.
-It is not available to all users the documentation is subject to change.
+It is not available to all users and the documentation is subject to change.

 Partner Ecosystem labels are used to categorize data obtained from sources external to your organization.